aleph-im/pyaleph/README.md

 To use the rocksdb dependency you will need to build it, here are the requirements on ubuntu:

-`$ sudo apt install python3-dev build-essential libsnappy-dev zlib1g-dev libbz2-dev libgflags-dev liblz4-dev librocksdb-dev`
+`$ sudo apt install python3-dev build-essential libsnappy-dev zlib1g-dev libbz2-dev libgflags-dev liblz4-dev librocksdb-dev libgmp-dev`

 You need to install the requirements, ideally in an empty virtualenv (I let that part to you):